cassioss/ip-validator/README.md

 The files included in the source folder are:

-- com.cassio.ip.console
+- com.cassioss.ip.console
   - IPConsole: main method that runs an IP verifier in the console.
 Returns errors if entry is not valid.

-- com.cassio.ip.validator
+- com.cassioss.ip.validator
   - IPValidator: includes main method to verify IP strings.

-- com.cassio.ip.test
+- com.cassioss.ip.test
   - IPValidatorTest: JUnit 4 Test Case for IPValidator.